Interim Chief Information Officer (CIO)

 Dr. Pablo Molina

-In addition to his expertise in cybersecurity methodology, Dr. Molina has an extensive background in the ethics of technology and information management.
-He is the founder and executive director of the International Applied Ethics and Technology Association and is on the board of the Electronic Privacy Information Center.
-He regularly comments on stories about privacy, the ethics of tech companies, and laws related to technology and information management—including net neutrality, Web sites and tech companies protecting user data during investigations, and the ethics of the President’s election commission requesting state voter data.
+In addition to his expertise in information technology, Dr. Molina has an extensive background in cybersecurity and the ethics of technology.
+He is the founder and executive director of the International Applied Ethics and Technology Association and is on the board of the Center for Artificial Intelligence Digital Policy.
+He regularly offers news commentary about information security, privacy, the ethics of tech companies, and laws related to technology and information management.

-Dr. Molina is also an adjunct professor at Georgetown University, where he teaches graduate courses in ethics and technology and in information security.
-He was the CIO at the Association of American Law Schools from 2014-17, CIO at Southern Connecticut State University in 2013-14, and associate vice president for information technology and campus CIO from 2000-2012 at Georgetown University.
+He was CISO at Drexel University, CIO at the Association of American Law Schools, Southern Connecticut State University, and Georgetown University.
 Prior to that, he worked as director of information technology for the University of Pennsylvania, lecturer/director of information systems for Washington University in Saint Louis, and senior lecturer for the University of Missouri in Saint Louis.
 Before his career in academia, he was MIS manager at the Saint Louis Zoo.
 Previously, he built a technology company in Madrid, where he also served as editor-in-chief of computer magazines, authored several books on technology, and taught information technology at the Escuela de Hacienda Publica.